-Parkview Public School provides an extremely valuable Chaplaincy program facilitated by the school's P&C Association and funded by DEEWR (Department of Employment, Education and Workplace Relations).
-Mrs Anna Celi works two days a week in the role and is available for both children and parents should the need arise.
+Parkview Public School provides an extremely valuable Chaplaincy program facilitated by the school's P&C Association and funded by DEEWR (Department of Employment, Education and Workplace Relations.

 In addition the Chaplaincy program has close links with the Leeton Men's Shed, Assumption Villa and Alf Hermann Lodge.